 The Underwriter must sell the minimum number of securities offered (1,600,000 Ordinary Shares) if any shares are sold.
 The Underwriter is required to use only its best efforts to sell the securities offered.
-The Underwriter is allowed to engage dealers to sell our Ordinary Shares.
 The offering will terminate upon the earlier of: (i) a date mutually acceptable to us and our Underwriter after which the minimum offering is sold or (ii) 180 days from the date of this prospectus, unless extended by the Company or the Underwriter (the "Termination Date").
 On the closing date, the following will occur:

-- we will receive funds in the amount of the aggregate purchase price of the shares being sold by us on such closing date; - we will cause to be delivered the Ordinary Shares being sold on such closing date in book-entry form; and - we will pay the Underwriter their commissions.
+- we will receive funds in the amount of the aggregate purchase price of the shares being sold by us on such closing date; - we will cause to be delivered the Ordinary Shares being sold on such closing date in book-entry form; - we will pay the Underwriter their commissions.